KennyVilella/excavator_simulator_mujoco/model/excavator/README.md

 In some cases, some vertices had to be deleted in order to obtain a watertight mesh.

-Overall, the accuracy of the inertia estimate is expected to be low as it is assumed that all parts are composed of only one material, and that [Meshlab][Meshlab] does not account for hollow meshes.
+Overall, the accuracy of the inertia estimate is expected to be low as it is assumed that all parts are composed of only one material (steel), and that [Meshlab][Meshlab] does not account for hollow meshes.
 This can also be seen with the estimate of the mass of the different parts, which seems to be higher than expected.
 Nevertheless, these results are reasonable at first order and are sufficient for the purpose of this simulator.